Creating a Product

 Use this to expand on what your product does.
 This field is used on auto-generated error pages and such.

-When a user who doesn’t have access to the links in this product, DAP can show her a default error page (see “Error Page URL” below), and on that error page, it will say something to the effect of “Sorry, you don’t have access to this Product.
-You have to purchase access to it first.” and then the link to this “Sales Page URL” will be shown, which the user can then follow to read your sales page and then purchase the product.
+When a user who doesn’t have access to the links in this product, DAP shows her a default error page with a “Lock” symbol, and on that error page, it will say something to the effect of “Sorry, you don’t have access to this Product.
+Click here to get access.”.
+And the text “Click here” will point to this “Sales Page URL” will be shown, which the user can then follow to read your sales page and then purchase the product.

 Default value: /dap/product-error.php

-If you use the default value above, then DAP will show the default error page when a user tries to access a URL that she doesn’t have access to yet, URL to which access has expired, or she hasn’t purchased the product of which the URL is a part of.
+If you leave at this default value above, then DAP will show the default error page when a user tries to access a URL that she doesn’t have access to yet, URL to which access has expired, or she hasn’t purchased the product of which the URL is a part of.

 Is this a recurring product? (optional):